symfony2admingenerator/symfony2admingenerator.github.com/documentation/credentials.markdown

 {% endhighlight %}

 But i don't see good example to not let the generetor do the magic with the same test !

+## For columns and forms

+The idea is the same as actions, only the parameter key change, we are now on `fields`

+{% highlight yaml %}
+params:
+  fields:
+    fieldName:
+      credentials: "ROLE_A or (ROLE_B and ROLE_C)"
+{% endhighlight %}